Lutzion/ESP8266_Artnet_DMX_DC/README.md

 ### Upload map files
 The menu `Upload map files` allows it to select a map file and upload it.

+## LED colors
+A RGB-LED shows the different states of the esp device:
+- RED: not connected to WLAN, error reading configuration, short before reboot
+- YELLOW: success reading configuration
+- BLUE; web server called
+- MAGENTA: no artnet data for more than a second
+- GREEN: everything ok

 # ATTENTION
 **When calling the web interface, dmx output might stop for some seconds.